Volunteer with Us

 • Perks: Build great relationships with elementary learners, strengthen your communication and leadership skills, and an opportunity to make an impact in a high-needs community with many English language learners.

-• Commitment: 1 to 3 times per week; 12 weeks per semester, typically Monday, Tuesday, or Thursday.
-Ideally you would commit to the full-year, as that allows you to get to know the kids well, but please indicate if you are interested either way.
+• Commitment: 1 to 3 times per week; 12 weeks per semester, typically Monday, Tuesday or Thursday.
+Ideally you would commit to the full school year, as that allows you to get to know the kids well, but please indicate if you are interested either way.

 • Time: 2:15-5:45pm, including travel.

 • Note: This site will require travel by car or carpool.
-Pay is available as an option to all mentors.
+Pay is available as an option to all STEM Launch mentors.

-Interested in becoming an Elementary Math STEM Mentor in Thornton?
-Share your information via the Mentor Interest Form.
+Interested in becoming an STEM Education Mentor at STEM Launch in Thornton?
+Share your information via the STEM Education Mentor Interest Form (Thornton).

 Support teams of high school seniors in their engineering capstone classes as they make authentic projects for the community.
-Give advice, ask questions, and share about your experience as a student at CU.
+Give advice, ask questions, and share about your experience as a CU student.

 • Perks: Build great relationships with high school students, strengthen your communication and leadership skills, and be a mentor to seniors who are about to embark on college.